SahilKhEra2/sahildemo/README.md

 # sahildemo
 this is demo repository .
 <br>
-you will earn alot of money of day
+you will earn alot of money of day  (khera)